 Furthermore, OrthoSpineNews is reporting that, “Medtronic says Infuse has been implanted in more than 500,000 patients by more than 2,300 surgeons.
 Its sales amount to several hundred million dollars a year.”

-If you or a loved one has been implanted with Infuse and has experienced complications please fill out a contact form or call the Branch Law Firm to speak with an attorney or one of our knowledgeable support staff to help you.
+If you or a loved one has been implanted with Infuse and has experienced complications please contact the Branch Law Firm to speak with an experienced Albuquerque product liability lawyer today.